dPULearn.compare_sets_negatives

 return_upset_data=False(default): Returns a pd.DataFrame (df_neg_comp) that combinesdf_seq(if provided) with a comparison of the negative sets for a general analysis.If

-return_upset_data=True: Returns a pd.Series DataFrame (upset_data) formatted for generating Upset Plots, containing group size information for the intersection and unique elements across the label sets.
+return_upset_data=True: Returns a pd.Series (upset_data) formatted for generating Upset Plots, containing group size information for the intersection and unique elements across the label sets.

 - Return type: